- What is Decision-Making Responsibility?

 If your child is taken to a country that did not sign the Convention, it will be much harder to get your child back to Canada.
-If this happens, you can fight for custody using the laws of the country where your child was taken.
-You can also try to negotiate with the abductor and his family.
+If this happens, you can fight for decision-making responsibility by using the laws of the country where your child was taken.
+You can also try to negotiate with the abductor and their family.

 For more information about how to prevent an international abduction, read International Child Abductions: A Manual for Parents.
 This booklet was produced by Foreign Affairs Canada.
 It also says what to do if your child is taken out of Canada without your permission.
 You can order a copy from Foreign Affairs Canada or read the manual online at http://www.voyage.gc.ca/ .
 Click on “Children and travel” and then on “Child Custody/welfare”.

 If your child has been abducted to another province within Canada without your permission, in most circumstances, you will have to make an application for a parenting order at the court in the province where your child lived before they were wrongfully removed.

 Each parent must always exercise their parenting time or decision making for the child in the best interests of the child.